 Now though, Toyota has reintroduced the US to the Crown with an SUV-influenced sedan, mirroring the likes of the Subaru Legacy SUS/Outback or the Honda Crosstour.

-Toyota itself has a large collection of SUVs and crossovers on offer, but the brand has been very vocal about its commitment to keeping sedans alive.
+Toyota offers a wide range of SUVs and crossovers and they are known for that.
+Yet, they have also made it clear that they are dedicated to keeping the sedan alive.
 That said, the automaker knew an updated Crown sedan had to do something different to lure customers away from the growing crossover market.

 2023 Toyota Crown Preview :

-The 2023 Toyota Crown nameplate has been around for decades, though it wasn’t as mainstay in the US as it was globally.
+The 2023 Toyota Crown nameplate has been around for decades, though it wasn’t as a mainstay in the US as it was globally.
 The car enters Toyota’s American lineup just as the Avalon sedan exits, though the automaker says the new Crown won’t replace the outgoing flagship model.
-The Crown is a funky sedan with styling and design elements lifted slightly from a crossover SUV.
+The Crown is a sleek sedan that takes some of its stylish looks from a crossover SUV.

-Toyota offers the 2023 Crown in three trim levels: XLE, Limited and Platinum.
-All come with hybrid power and all-wheel drive (AWD).
+The Toyota 2023 Crown is available in three trims: XLE, Limited, and Platinum.
+All of them have hybrid power and all-wheel drive (AWD) options.
 Two powertrains are available, including a “Hybrid Max” engine that combines a turbocharged 4-cylinder engine with a rear-axle motor for 340 horsepower.